simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/pycmap_histogram.rst.txt

    :target: https://colab.research.google.com/github/simonscmap/pycmap/blob/master/docs/Viz_Histogram.ipynb

+.. _API key: pycmap_api.html
+.. _APIs vizEngine: pycmap_api.html
+.. _APIs parameters: pycmap_api.html

 .. method:: plot_hist(tables, variables, dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2, exportDataFlag=False, show=True)

     Creates a histogram graph for each variable according to the specified space-time constraints (dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2).
-Change the `API's vizEngine`_ parameter if you wish to use a different visualization library.
+Change the `APIs vizEngine`_ parameter if you wish to use a different visualization library.
     Returns the generated graph objects in form of a python list.
 One may use the returned objects to modify the graph properties.

     .. note::